-If this does not apply to your proposed work, you will be able to indicate this in the Funding Service.
+If this does not apply to your proposed work, you will be able to indicate this in the Funding Service by stating 'N/A'.

 Research involving human tissues or biological samples

 Does your proposed research involve the use of human tissues, or biological samples?